-Azure Service Fabric is a Platform as a Service (PaaS) offering from Azure that is designed to facilitate development, deployment, and management of scalable and customizable applications which are targeted for the Microsoft Azure cloud platform alone.
+Azure Service Fabric is a Platform as a Service (PaaS) offering from Azure that is designed to facilitate development, deployment, and management of scalable and customizable applications that are targeted for the Microsoft Azure cloud platform alone.

 Fabric in this context tends to mean a Framework, hence Azure Service Fabric becomes Azure Service Framework.

-Azure Service Fabric can be well understood as a distributed systems platform which aims at ease of use during packaging, deploying and managing scalable and reliable microservices and containers.
+Azure Service Fabric can be well understood as a distributed systems platform that aims at ease of use during packaging, deploying and managing scalable and reliable microservices and containers.
 Azure Service Fabric allows individuals to build and run always-on, hyper-scale services using the exact same technology that powers Microsoft’s Cloud offerings.

 Azure’s Service Fabric aims at representing the next-generation platform to build and manage enterprise-class tier-1 cloud-scale applications that will run on containers.

 Azure Service Fabric can be described as a layer that imbibes all the features and understands the binding between micro-services and the infrastructure that stands to underlie on which the micro-services run on.

 Since the micro-services existence is modular in nature, this makes it very possible for the scalability of each of these components of the application separately.
 The whole idea of micro-services is completely different from the orthodox and traditional architecture where modules of the program are independent and hence makes it inevitable to address the whole program as such for any small change.

 Azure Service Fabric forms the core of any of the Azure’s core infrastructure.
 Azure’s Service Fabric currently runs Microsoft’s own products that include Azure SQL database, Azure DocumentDB, Azure InternetOfThings, Cortana, Power BI, Microsoft Intune and Skype for Business.

 Azure Service Fabric for Linux, Windows servers and also for the Java APIs preview versions are made available for either the deployments on-premises or the other cloud environments.
 These environments always include these options namely Amazon Web Services (AWS), OpenStack and VMWare.

-Azure Service Fabric is designed to provide extensible support to full application lifecycle and also at the same time for the CI / CD of cloud applications that includes containers as well.
+- Azure Service Fabric is designed to provide extensible support to the full application lifecycle and also at the same time for the CI / CD of cloud applications that includes containers as well.